This post may contain affiliate links.

 What to do in Cairo?
-From July 2020 Egypt is starting to re-open to tourists.
-International flights are flying and hotels and resorts are re-opening with reduced capacity.
-Egypt continued work on the new Egyptian Museum, the GEM or Grand Egyptian Museum and it is still expected to open by the end of 2020.
+From July 2020 Egypt started to re-open to tourists.
+International flights flew and hotels and resorts were re-opening with reduced capacity.
+Egypt continued work on the new Egyptian Museum, the GEM or Grand Egyptian Museum and it is expected to open by the end of 2022.
 The Cairo airport is being improved and extended and new, better, trains are happening.
 Check tourist advice and information carefully for yourself.
 This post is on what to do and what to see in Cairo Egypt.
 You will need plenty of time to see all of these incredible places in Cairo and nearby.

 On our last trip to Egypt, we spent the bulk of our time in Cairo.
 Firstly because we loved it and secondly because there is just so much to see and do.
 We share Cairo with you on our travel blog.